Ethel May Miller

 Ethel married William McKinley Coller, son of William Ellsworth Coller and Ada Mary Caines, on 19 Jul 1917 in Flint, Michigan.
+The marriage ended in divorce in Jan 1929.
 (William McKinley Coller was born on 5 Aug 1895 in Snover, Sanilac County, Michigan, died on 9 Nov 1975 in Ocala, Marion County, Florida and was buried on 12 Nov 1975 in Highland Memorial Park, Ocala, Marion County, Florida.)

 Ethel May Miller and William McKinley Coller were married in Flint, Michigan at the Evangelical Church by Rev. L. H. Hayes.

 Ethel next married Edward Nelson Welsh, son of William Pringle Welsh and Mary Mona Nelson, on 23 Sep 1930 in Toledo, Ohio.
 (Edward Nelson Welsh was born on 8 Sep 1907 in New Castle upon Tyne, England, died on 10 Feb 1984 in Milford, Michigan and was buried in Bruce-Armada Cemetery, Romeo, Michigan.)